 Once they did, though, there was no going back, and the chair has been an integral part of our lives ever since.

 In modern times, the simple chair is anything but.
-It has exploded into a thousand different varieties, ranging from simple, utilitarian devices, ergonomically optimized contraptions that look as though they come from another planet, swiveling office chairs of varying degrees of comfort, and more.
+It has exploded into a thousand different varieties, ranging from simple, utilitarian devices, ergonomically optimized contraptions that look like they come from another planet, swiveling office chairs of varying degrees of comfort, and more.

 The Chair Institute was designed to pay homage to them all.
 Here, you’ll find all manner of articles and reviews, eventually covering every kind of chair under the sun.
 Enjoy exploring the site!